EHB-MCT/web2-frontend-DriesVanmierlo/README.md

 If you want to navigate to the adminpage, where admins can add and delete kapsalons, in the bottom right corner of the footer you can find a button that leads to this page.

+Codepage:
+To rate a kapsalon, you can copy any code from the adminpage in order to rate that specific kapsalon.
+E.g. "123321" or "154899".

 Logins (only required to have access to adminpage for now):
 - Mike:
 email: mike.derycke@ehb.be